Ivoriel/Material_Donation_Charity/readme.md

 and in what amounts) as well as pick-up address and time info.

 For that to be possible a nicely readable list of institutions was created on the main page to which donations can be made.

+For the donations to be placed, the donor has to register an account, therefore registration and login have been enabled.